bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_indexing.png

-`Learn more about indexing and slicing here <https://docs.scipy.org/doc/numpy-1.17.0/user/quickstart.html#indexing-slicing-and-iterating>`_ and `here <https://docs.scipy.org/doc/numpy-1.17.0/user/basics.indexing.html>`_.

 You may want to take just a part of your array or specific array elements to use in further analysis or additional operations.
 To do that, you'll need to subset, slice, and/or index your arrays.

-You may want to select valuses from your array that fulfill a certain condition.
-This is straightforward with NumPy.
+If you want to select values from your array that fulfill certain conditions, it's straightforward with NumPy.

 For example, if you start with this array: